 When readers are actively transmitting, if this separation of channels is not designed into the system there is a 25% chance that they will be transmitting at the same time; thereby increasing the chances if interference; and with it the chances of not reading tags.

-3. Do not just use a single channel; ETSI regulations dictate that it is only permitted to transmit on a single channel for a certain period of time.
+3. Considerations if you have to use a single channel; ETSI regulations dictate that it is only permitted to transmit on a single channel for a certain period of time.
 4 seconds if tags are being read and only one second if no tags are being read... if this happens then the reader must stop transmitting for a period of 100ms.
 The reader ensures it complies with the regulations automatically, therefore, it’s important, where possible, to ensure more than one channel is selected.

 If you have more than two active readers in close proximity; careful consideration must be given to the design of the system.
 Which channels to use, separation of antennas, angle of antennas and how operation of the reader is triggered are all variables that can affect the operation of the RFID solution.
 Please also see this post to learn how to select specific channels when using ETSI readers: Selecting Specific Channels Using ETSI Regulations